rnkn/fountain-mode/README.md

 - Navigation by section, scene, character name, or page
 - 3 levels of element syntax highlighting
 - Automatic loading for `*.fountain` files
-- Support for both official and legacy commenting (boneyard) syntax
 - Include or omit a title page
 - Emphasis (bold, italic, underlined text)
 - Toggle visibility of emphasis delimiters and syntax characters